guifarias31/msfs_tbm930_project/README.md

 ## Known Issues:

 - ITT is a big problem.
-Increasing it, makes the engine overheat on the ground, and decreasing it, it stays too low on cruise level.
+Increasing it makes the engine overheat on the ground, and decreasing it makes it stays too low on cruise level.
 Asobo's cfg is very limited.

 - Inertial Separator is working but not indicating as "ON" in the panel.
 Light code needs to be fixed.